 Consider the example of Anatoly, a 17-year-old student born outside the US who enrolls for the first time in a US High School in South Carolina in November of 2023.
 Regardless of the district in question, Anatoly has enrolled after the 45th day of the 2023-24 school year and will be assigned to 9GR = 25 on the 45th day of the 2024-25 school year (see the this section).
-To the extent possible, Anatoly will be placed in classes with similar-aged peers (e.g., in a homeroom, electives, lunch period, etc. with other 17-year-old students) and decisions about specific course enrollments and progressions shall be made based on the best available data (such as transcripts and assessment records) to allow Anatoly to complete the requirements for a regular high school diploma within four years.
+To the extent possible, Anatoly will be placed in classes with similar-aged peers (e.g., in a homeroom, electives, lunch period, etc. with old other 17-year-old students) and decisions about specific course enrollments and progressions shall be made based on the best available data (such as transcripts and assessment records) to allow Anatoly to complete the requirements for a regular high school diploma within four years.

 During the 2023-24 school year, Anatoly is not included in the Multilingual Learners' Progress indicator because he does not meet the continuous enrollment requirement for that indicator.
 If he had he enrolled prior to the 45th day, then he would be included in this indicator during his first year of enrollment in a US High School.
-Anatoly is also expected to take the 2023-24 Student School Climate Survey but would not be included in the School Climate indicator because he was not continuously enrolled at the High School from the 45th day to administration of the survey.
-Similarly, if Anatoly had enrolled prior to the 45th day, then he would be included in the School Climate indicator.
+Anatoly is also welcome expected to take the 2023-24 Student School Climate Survey, particularly if it can be offered in his home language but would not be included in the School Climate indicator because he was not continuously enrolled at the High School from the 45th day to administration of the survey.
+Similarly, if Anatoly had enrolled prior to the 45th day, then he would also be included in the School Climate indicator only if the survey could be offered in his home language.
 If Anatoly completes Algebra 1, English 2, Biology 1, or US History and the Constitution during the 2023-24 or 2024-25 school years, then he would not be included in the Academic Achievement or Preparing for Success indicators because the date of testing was within 24 months of his initial enrollment in US schools.
 However, if he took any of those courses (and their associated EOCEP exam) during the 2025-26 school year or later, then he would be included in the calculation of the indicator for the High School.